BenT2006/PushVSCodeToGit/help.md

 - When adding new file, help.md for example

 git add help.md
-git commit -m "new file" --> "new file" is athe message git push origin main
+git commit -m "new file" --> "new file" is the message git push origin main

 - Check your GitHub, help.md should be there